SBU-DCAI/ProjectCourse/week1/README.md

 6. Select the new virtual network that was created earlier from **Network source** drop-down menu
 7. Finally select **Finish**

-## Set static ip for ubuntu server
+## Set static IP for ubuntu server

-- What is static ip and dynamic ip?
+- What is static IP and dynamic IP?
-- How we get dynamic ip from dhcp server?
+- How do we get dynamic IP from DHCP server?
-- Can we get static ip from dhcp server?
+- Can we get static IP from DHCP server?
 [Redhat blog](https://www.redhat.com/en/blog/static-dynamic-ip-2)
-- In case of non existence of dhcp server, How we set static ip for ubuntu server machine **permanently**?
+- If no DHCP server exists, how do we set a static IP for an Ubuntu server **permanently**?
-- How we can set ip using ip command? ([ip command examples](https://www.cyberciti.biz/faq/linux-ip-command-examples-usage-syntax/), [ip command cheatsheet](https://access.redhat.com/sites/default/files/attachments/rh_ip_command_cheatsheet_1214_jcs_print.pdf))Is it a permanent solution?
+- How can we set an IP address using ip command? ([ip command examples](https://www.cyberciti.biz/faq/linux-ip-command-examples-usage-syntax/), [ip command cheatsheet](https://access.redhat.com/sites/default/files/attachments/rh_ip_command_cheatsheet_1214_jcs_print.pdf))Is it a permanent solution?
-- How we can set static ip using **netplan** permanently [Ubuntu documentation](https://documentation.ubuntu.com/server/explanation/networking/configuring-networks/)?
+- How can we set static IP permanently using **netplan**?
+[Ubuntu documentation](https://documentation.ubuntu.com/server/explanation/networking/configuring-networks/)?